-The Academy has internal controls in place to ensure strict financial procedures are followed.
+Countesthorpe Leysland Community College is committed to delivering value for money as an integral part of its corporate and academic strategy.
+The Academy has strong internal controls in place to ensure strict financial procedures are followed.
 A Responsible Officer is appointed to make independent checks.

 The management receives regular budget reports which are analysed to identify areas of overspend and underspend.
 Regular monitoring ensures the best use of resources and prevents waste.
+The principle of applying value for money not only to the College's use of public funds, but to all sources of funding is applied at all times.